 Will there be a mandatory quarantine for passengers arriving in Greece?

-A quarantine period of 7 days is currently required for passengers arriving to Greece by January 21.
-If this requirement is extended to include February 8 (the spring semester start date), CYA is prepared to proceed with orientation and semester activities on-line.
+A quarantine period of 7 days is currently required for passengers arriving to Greece by March 7.
+If this requirement is extended to include summer and fall arrival dates, CYA is prepared to proceed with orientation and program activities on-line.
 CYA is closely monitoring COVID-19 developments and the relevant announcements by the US State Department

 , the CDC